w3c/wot-testing/events/2024.11.Munich/Documentation/Intel/README.md

      a better choice if you want "reasoning", e.g. for the planning part of an agent.
    - llama3.1 - For general commands.
 Does have tool support.
 Fast (7b parameters).
-   - llama3.2 - For general commands; and improved version of the above.
+   - llama3.2 - For general commands; an improved version of the above.
 Has both tool support and image understanding.
 Fast (7b parameters).
 Images need to be [encoded in base 64](https://stackabuse.com/bytes/converting-images-and-image-urls-to-base64-in-node-js/).
 If you want you can try some of the other models mentioned in the ollama documentation.